statedemocrats/statedemocrats.us/.site/security/healthcheck.md

 ## Incident Response Plan

 * Bad things happen.
 It's not usually your fault.
+* Have any of your accounts been compromised?
+[You can check](https://haveibeenpwned.com/).
 * [ ] [Plan ahead](https://www.belfercenter.org/CyberPlaybook#step4) for how you'll respond when bad things happen.
 * [ ] Document your plan.
 * [ ] Practice your plan.
 See for example [Cofense (formerly PhishMe)](https://cofense.com/) and [KnowBe4](https://www.knowbe4.com/).